A BRIEF HISTORY OF OUR ASSOCIATION

 HISTORY OF THE PFANJ

-Today, the PFANJ often referred to as the IAFF.
-The IAFF exists on three planes: our parent IAFF headquartered in Washington, DC; the IAFF State Association, the PFANJ, headquartered in Trenton; and our local affiliate unions spread across New Jersey.
+Today, the PFANJ is often referred to as the IAFF.
+The IAFF exists in three places: our parent IAFF headquartered in Washington, DC; the IAFF State Association, the PFANJ, headquartered in Trenton; and our local affiliate unions spread across New Jersey.
 These organizations are designed to allow information to flow back and forth for the benefit of all members.

 Since 1929, the PFANJ has grown to upwards of seventy local unions of varying size and complexity, representing over half of New Jersey’s approximately 6,000 professional firefighters.
 In addition, the PFANJ represents more than 500 EMS professionals who are members of PEMSA (Professional Emergency Medical Services Association) IAFF Local 4610.
 In all but a few cases, PFANJ/IAFF affiliates are the recognized bargaining agent responsible for terms and conditions of employment in their respective venues, regardless of any other affiliation.

 Our local affiliates range from small fire districts, to full-time round-the-clock suburban fire and rescue agencies, to the state’s largest and busiest urban fire departments.

 Professional firefighters take an oath to protect life and property.
 Professional emergency medical personnel make a promise to serve the public.
 We do not agree to die, nor to become seriously injured or permanently disabled by virtue of our occupation.
 In a few instances, however, we must make the ultimate sacrifice.
 To save another, we may lose our own lives, a possibility that sets our occupation and membership apart from all others.